ognjengt/learning_blockchain/README.md

 # learning_blockchain
-Materials for learning Solidity and Blockchain development.
+Materials and different project implementations for learning Solidity and Blockchain development.